Gavin Kliger

 Disruption:

-An email informing USAID staff that the building was indefinitely closed included Gavin Kliger's email address
+All USAID staff receive and email that the building is indefinitely closed.
+It included Gavin Kliger’s email address at USAID.

 |